 Have you struggled for years with a story that refuses to end?
 Let us know in the comments.

 Which piece have you been unable to finish because it keeps stalling?
 I want you to take the next fifteen minutes and start that story fresh.
-Write it as if you’ve never told it before, and really listen to your characters.
-When you’re through, share your writing in the comments below.
+Write it as if you've never told it before, and really listen to your characters.
+When you're through, share your writing.
 And if you share, be sure to leave feedback for at least three other writers!

 Pro members can share here in the practice workshop.
 Not a member yet?
 Join us here!
 We'd love to have you join our team of practicing writers.

 Best-Selling author Ruthanne Reid has led a convention panel on world-building, taught courses on plot and character development, and was keynote speaker for The Write Practice 2021 Spring Retreat.

 Author of two series with five books and fifty short stories, Ruthanne has lived in her head since childhood, when she wrote her first story about a pony princess and a genocidal snake-kingdom, using up her mom’s red typewriter ribbon.

 When she isn’t reading, writing, or reading about writing, Ruthanne enjoys old cartoons with her husband and two cats, and dreams of living on an island beach far, far away.